danielalvesbr/danielalvesbr/README.md

 ## Daniel Alves Gonçalves
-Hello everybody!
-I'm a student at PUC-MINAS
+Hello everyone!
+I'm an Electronics Technician with a degree from CEFET-MG and currently a Computer Science student at PUC-MINAS.

-## About me
+About me
-📖 Studying: Computer Science, PUC Minas
+📖 Studying: Computer Science at PUC-Minas

-🗣️ Languages: Portuguese and Spanish fluently; and intermediate English
+💻 Technical Background: Electronics Technician, CEFET-MG 🗣️ Languages: Fluent in Portuguese and Spanish; B2 in English 🚀 Passionate about technology, coding, and exploring new solutions.

+Feel free to connect!